-Florence, or Firenze, as the Italians call it – what’s there to say about a city that has it all?
-At first glimpse, Florence may seem overwhelming with its density of must dos – but that’s the thing: You can never see it all, be it in a day, a week or a month.
-So the perfect stay in Florence includes just as much as it needs for you to fall in love with the city and inspire in you the dream to come back time and again – and a day in Florence is more than enough for that.
+Florence, or Firenze as the Italians call it.
+What is there to say about a city that has it all?
+At first glimpse, Florence may seem overwhelming with its density of must-dos, but that’s just the thing: you can never see it all, be it in a day, a week or a month.
+So a perfect stay in Florence includes only as much as you need to fall in love with the city and start dreaming of coming back time and again – and a day in Florence is more than enough for that.

 What’s the best time to visit Florence?

 Let’s face it, there is no time without tourists in Florence.
-Millions of people come to visit Florence each year, and at times the city can really feel swamped with tourists, who are said to actually outnumber the locals during summer.
+Millions of people come to visit the city each year, and at times it can really feel swamped with tourists who are said to actually outnumber the locals during summer.
 Next to the crowds, another reason not to plan your visit in summer is the climate.
-Although Tuscany isn’t as hot as it gets in Italy, Florence is based in a valley between six surrounding hills – and while that is all beautiful and picturesque, it also means there’s no mild breeze to occasionally cool you off in the heat.
+Although Tuscany isn’t as hot as it gets in Italy, Florence is located in a valley between six surrounding hills – and while that is all beautiful and picturesque, it also means there’s no mild breeze to occasionally cool you off in the heat.

-Florence is the capital to the Toskana region, which you probably know for it’s world famous wine and beautiful landscapes.
-Despite it’s huge impact on the Italian (tourism) industry, Florence is rather small: With it’s population of around 380.000, Florence is only the eighths biggest city in Italy.
+Florence is the capital of the Toscana region, which you probably know of because of its world-famous wine and beautiful landscapes.
+Despite its huge impact on the Italian (tourism) industry, Florence is rather small: with its population of around 380.000, Florence is only the eighth biggest city in Italy.

-Florence is widely referred to as the “cradle of Renaissance” because of it’s architectural and cultural heritage, impressive signs of which can be found all over the place.
-With the Galleria degli Uffizi (Uffizi Gallery), it holds one of the most important art collections in Italy, if not worldwide.
+Florence is widely referred to as the “cradle of Renaissance” because of its architectural and cultural heritage, impressive signs of which can be found all over the place.
+With Galleria degli Uffizi (Uffizi Gallery), it holds one of the most important art collections in Italy, if not worldwide.

 Discover why Italians go to the bar for breakfast

-Starting your day off at a bar might sound strange in English – but it sure is the way to go in Italy.
-The Italian bar is the omnipresent concept of a social gathering point appropriate for just about any time of the day (Every village that has but two streets will have the bar for sure).
-If you’re interested in the historic bars of Florence, go check out Caffè Gilli or Caffè Paszkowski in Piazza della Repubblica, where poets and writers have savoured the coffee before you.
+Starting your day off at a bar might sound strange in English, but it sure is the way to go in Italy.
+The Italian bar is an omnipresent concept of a social gathering point appropriate for just about any time of the day (every village that has but two streets will have a bar for sure).
+If you’re interested in the historic bars of Florence, go check out Caffè Gilli or Caffè Paszkowski in Piazza della Republica, where poets and writers have savoured the coffee before you.

-Other than that, any bar will do for your real Italian breakfast – because that is in a very literal sense short and sweet.
+Other than that, any bar will do for your real Italian breakfast because that is in a very literal sense short and sweet.
 Order yourself some coffee and a sweet pastry that resembles a croissant.
-If you’ve been to southern parts of Italy before, you might know this as cornetto, but in North Italy, it’s called brioche.
-As for coffee, if you like milk in it, make sure to get yourself a cappuccino NOW, because at anytime after 11 am, Italians disapprove of milk induced coffee because apparently that’s breakfast stuff.
+If you’ve been to southern parts of Italy before, you might know this as cornetto, but in North Italy it’s called brioche.
+As for coffee, if you like milk in it, make sure to get yourself a cappuccino NOW because anytime after 11 am Italians disapprove of milk-induced coffee because apparently, that’s breakfast stuff.
 To minimize the options of being frowned upon, stick to caffè for the rest of the day, especially after lunch or dinner!

 Pro tip: Make sure to actually call it caffè instead of espresso, because caffè is espresso (no such thing as filter coffee).